r-janovskis/redditreader/README.md

 **Note:** If we want to take deployed site down we can use command `surge teardown <domain_name>.surge.sh`

 **Note 2:** There is a bug that surge pages has...
 On reload app crashes.
 I had noticed it in previous projects as well and had no idea how to handle it, because it was wokring fine and wasn't reproducible in dev environment locally.
 As it turns out we can fix it by changing name of index.html to 200.html in distribution (build) folder after we have built the application before we deploy it to surge.
 A bit longer description of the solution to this issue is [here](https://medium.com/@ezplora/fix-direct-url-reload-errors-on-react-router-for-surge-sh-users-243624565742).

+## Impressions about TypeScript

+It took me a while to understand how TypeScript works and how to use it.
+But as I got a bit more familiar with it, I can see how it can prevent some mistakes.
+I think the possibility to define interfaces for input/output data for functions and objects is pretty cool and useful if utilised well.
+It can save time de-bugging time later as you won't be able to compile code if something isn't matching as expected, you will get error instead.
+Times I have spent hours debugging something just to find out there is a type mismatch somewhere...

+I would say there is still a lot to learn for me about TypeScript and I didn't use it's funcitonality to the fullest.
+Room to improve.

 ---